AndrewDonelson/go-zeroknowledge-proof/README.md

 This repository provides an implementation of a zero-knowledge proof system in Go, allowing nodes to prove the possession of certain data without revealing the data itself.
 The system uses SHA-256 for hashing and offers an API for data broadcast, receipt, and acknowledgment between nodes.

+This repository also makes use of The http/2 API Server located at https://github.com/AndrewDonelson/go-http2-api

 ## Project Structure

 - `pkg/zeroknowledge.go`: Contains the core logic for generating and verifying hashes.